 ProTech Compliance is a technology and services company which provides the health care industry and vendors serving the industry, with simple, cost-effective, and reliable technology solutions for managing vendor-client relationships, including the credentialing and certification process, compliance standards, facility security, scheduling, tracking and reporting.
 For more details contact ProTech Compliance Customer Service at 1-877-710-STAT (7828) or via email to firstname.lastname@example.org

 Conflicts of Interest and Interactions between Representatives

 It is the policy of UPMC, jointly with the University of Pittsburgh Schools of the Health Sciences (SOHS) that clinical decision-making, education, and research activities be free from influence created by improper financial relationships with, or gifts provided by, Industry.
-For purposes of this policy, “Industry” is defined as all pharmaceutical manufacturers, and biotechnology, medical device4, and hospital equipment supply industry entities and their representatives.
-Read more »
+For purposes of this policy, “Industry” is defined as all pharmaceutical manufacturers, and biotechnology, medical device, and hospital equipment supply industry entities and their representatives.
+Learn more »

 Vendor Responsibilities under the Deficit Reduction and False Claims Acts

 In accordance with the federal Deficit Reduction Act, UPMC is required to inform vendors about the Federal False Claims Act.
 UPMC encourages its vendors to read and be familiar with the federal guidelines as they pertain to this important issue.
 The Deficit Reduction Act also requires UPMC to provide vendors with information about whistle blowing and non-retaliation.
 As part of its Reporting and Non-Retaliation policy, UPMC prohibits retaliation for reporting instances of wrongdoing, made in good faith.
 Suspected instances of wrongdoing may be reported through the Compliance Helpline.
 To help you understand your responsibilities as a vendor of UPMC, please review the excerpt of UPMC's False Claims policy.